angelo148/email-automation/README.md

 The update creates additional tables in the existing database on startup.
 Existing saved previews and send-job records are retained.
 The new mailbox queue owns its jobs; the old send endpoint cannot start a scheduled job early.

-The package is an update for your existing installation.
-Supply your existing Excel workbook and configuration when running it in a separate folder.
+When running the app in a separate folder, provide your Excel workbook and configuration.

 ## Sending and drafts